aarongill99/Nintendo-Switch-JoyCon-Hack/README.md

   8. Solder Flux *(Optional, but it helps solder flow)* .

   9. Security Screw Driver Set *(YBit & Phillips used to open the JoyCon)* .
 I used my own set, but here is a link to one (http://a.co/aoYPtmz).

+  10. Right JoyCon controller. *(This will not work with the left JoyCon)*

 #### Disclaimer
 Please keep in mind that I am not responsible for any issues caused by this modification.
 With that said, follow instructions and you should be okay.